 Self-employed individuals can also open a SEP plan for their retirement savings.
 (See: Self-Employed Workers Can Also Benefit from Tax-Deferred Retirement Plans)

-Establishing a SEP for your business involves the completion of IRS Form 5305-SEP, Simplified Employee Pension - Individual Retirement Accounts Contribution Agreement (or similar agreement) with the IRS.
+Establishing a SEP for your business involves maintaining a plan document.
+The IRS provides a prototype document called the 5305-SEP, Simplified Employee Pension.
 That is a matter that you may choose to handle through your tax advisor or on your own.
 (For more details, see IRS article How Do I Establish a SEP?)

 Once your business has completed the required IRS form, you and your employees would be able to open SEP IRA accounts with a qualified financial institution to receive the contributions and enable participants to invest their funds.
 While contributions come from the employer, each employee owns and controls their own SEP IRA account.